hazybluedot/manager_review/README.md

       will see a prompt like

        ````
-       In section 2:00 Tu/Th, Team 1 who is Joe Smith?
+       In section 12:30 Tu/Th, Team 3 who is "Joe Schmoe"?
+       1) Joeseph Schmoe
+       2) Sean Penn
+       3) John Cusack
+       4) Emma Watson
+       5) Kevin Smith
+       Choose one or write in:
        ````

-       Simply type in the full name, first then last, of the person and press `Enter` to continue.
+       Simply type the number of the correct name, or type a different name, first then last, of the person and press `Enter` to continue.
 See
        [Name association](#name-association) for more details about
        this phase.